TuringTechX-E/super-devs/README.md

 ---

-# i-GOFP: Integrated Government Operations and Financing Platform
+# i-GOFP: Integrated Government Operations and Financing Platform Powered by DOGE

 Welcome to the **i-GOFP** project!
 This platform is designed to help African governments (and other developing regions) streamline administration, enhance transparency, and optimize public finance management through a scalable, modular, and data-driven digital system.

 i-GOFP combines Blockchain, AI, IoT, and Big Data analytics to create a secure, user-friendly platform that fosters efficient government operations and empowers citizens with accessible e-Government services.
+Department of Government Efficiency

 ---